Reapplication, Disbursement, & Other Information

 Disbursement of Aid

-Financial Aid will be disbursed after the first day of classes and when:
+Financial Aid will be disbursed after the first day of classes on main campus and when the following guidelines are met:

 - The student's file is complete.